Bachelor of Arts in Psychology Online

 Pay your affordable tuition one course at a time

 At the University of Mount Saint Vincent, we are committed to providing a high-quality education for less than you would expect.
-Tuition for the Bachelor of Arts in Psychology is affordable and can easily fit into your budget.
+Tuition for the online psychology degree program is affordable and can easily fit into your budget.

 Tuition Breakdown: